 If you have any questions about this privacy notice or want to exercise your rights, please contact us by:

-- writing at the address provided in the “Who are we?” section of this privacy notice.
+writing at the address provided in the “Contact us” section of this website.

-In return for us granting you access to the Electronic Trading Services, you agree to the following terms.
+In return for us granting you access to the Platform, you agree to the following terms.

-For the purposes of this policy, ‘Electronic Trading Services’ means any electronic services (together with any related software or application) accessible by whatever means we grant you access to or make available to you either directly or through a third-party service provider.
+For the purposes of this policy, ‘Platform’ means any electronic services (together with any related software or application) accessible by whatever means we grant you access to or make available to you either directly or through a third-party service provider.

-You will take all reasonable steps to ensure that no computer viruses, worms, software bombs or similar items are introduced into any computer hardware, software, applications, equipment or network facilities you use to access our Electronic Trading Services.
+You will take all reasonable steps to ensure that no computer viruses, worms, software bombs or similar items are introduced into any computer hardware, software, applications, equipment or network facilities you use to access our Platform.

-We and our licensors (as the case may be) will retain the intellectual property rights in all elements of the software and such software and databases contained within our Electronic Trading Services and you will not in any circumstances obtain title or interest in such elements.
+We and our licensors (as the case may be) will retain the intellectual property rights in all elements of the software and such software and databases contained within our Platform and you will not in any circumstances obtain title or interest in such elements.